Vipoptae/Lab-strings/README.md

 # Lab-strings

-from Coursera python for Data science
+from Coursera Python for Data Science and AI

+by IBM